We use cookies to help provide you with the best possible online experience.

 We understand that accessing appropriate support for ADHD can be challenging, and we want to make sure our patients are clear on our practice policy regarding prescribing and shared care agreements.

-- Ongoing Prescribing Requirements: We are only able to continue prescribing ADHD medication if both the patient and their specialist follow their responsibilities within the shared care agreement.
+We are only able to take on and continue prescribing ADHD medication if both the patient and their specialist follow their responsibilities within the shared care agreement.
 This includes:

 - At least yearly reviews with the specialist.